elemoser/elsparkcyklar-app/README.md

 docker-compose up dev-server

 # start database (sqlite) in background
-docker-compose up -d sqlite-db
+docker-compose up sqlite-db

 # shut down all containers
 docker-compose down
 ```
 ## Database
 ```
-# start database (sqlite) in background
+# initiate database creation with docker
-docker-compose up -d sqlite-db
+docker-compose up sqlite-db

 The database (bikr.db) is created when the sqlite-db container is initiated.
-To reach bikr.db from other applications in the same docker network, the containers (both sqlite-db and the connecting part) need to have "./db:/db" as a volume in docker-compose.yml.
+Use the path ./db:/db" as a volume in docker-compose.yml to add the database in server or dev-server (backend).
-Once the sqlite-db container is initiated/setup the setup.db.bash is executed and creates a database (bikr.db) as a volume.
-It overwrites the existing local db/bikr.db file you may already have upon container initialization.
+Initiating the sqlite-db overwrites any existing local db/bikr.db file you may already have upon container initialization.
 The database design is based on our first proper database modelling draft on https://miro.com/app/board/uXjVNUOg_Os=/.
 ```